 Intellectual property

-All copyright and/or other intellectual property rights arising as a result of the Supplier’s performance of the Services shall belong to NORDUnet.
-Upon conclusion of the Project, NORDUnet will publish the result of the Services and the Project under a Simplified (2-clause) BSD license.
+Unless otherwise agreed in writing, all copyright and/or other intellectual property rights arising as a result of the Supplier’s performance of the Services shall belong to NORDUnet.
+NORDUnet will in turn, for the benefit of the Internet community, publish (a) all documentation and specifications resulting from the Project under a Creative Commons BY 4.0 license and (b) all other results of the Project under a Simplified (2-clause) BSD license.

-The Supplier warrants that the result of the Supplier’s performance of the Services will be an original work product which will not infringe upon any third party’s intellectual property rights.
+Unless otherwise agreed in writing, the Supplier warrants that the result of the Supplier’s performance of the Services will be an original work product which will not infringe upon any third party’s intellectual property rights.

+Any agreement providing for a different allocation of intellectual property rights such as referred to in 4.1 and 4.2 shall be duly signed by both Parties and appended hereto as an additional schedule to this Agreement.

 The Supplier undertakes, at its own expense, to defend NORDUnet in the event that a claim is made or legal proceedings commenced against NORDUnet on the basis of NORDUnet’s use of the result of the Supplier’s work and the infringement relates to the work or material provided by the Supplier.
 In addition, the Supplier undertakes to reimburse NORDUnet for any costs and damages which NORDUnet is required to pay as a result of a settlement or judgment.
 The Supplier’s obligation shall only apply provided that the Supplier is informed by NORDUnet in writing within a reasonable time of the claim made or the legal proceedings commenced, and that the Supplier is entitled to participate in the defence of such legal proceedings and any negotiations regarding an agreement or settlement.